LAN automation

 -

 We recommend that you use the default interfaces connected to PnP agents.
-If the peer seed device has IP interfaces configured on the interfaces connected to PnP agents, those links don't get configured.
+If the peer seed device has IP interfaces configured on the interfaces connected to PnP agents, those links are not configured.
 If you want to configure the peer device interfaces connected to PnP agents, use the default interfaces and perform an inventory synchronization on the peer seed device.
 LAN automation works only when the ports are Layer 2.
-The ports on Cisco Catalyst 6000 and Cisco Catalyst 9500H devices are Layer 3 by default.
+The ports on the Cisco Catalyst 6000 Series Switches are Layer 3 by default.
 Convert the ports to Layer 2 before starting LAN automation.

 -